House flies (musca domestica) and Bluebottles (calliphora vicina)

 Cluster fly infestations usually occur in lofts and roof spaces, although they can also be found in sash or casement windows and in unoccupied rooms.
 Cluster flies are regarded as a pest insect as they tend to 'cluster' in groups of hundreds or even thousands which can be a nuisance, particularly in the spring and autumn months when warmer temperatures cause them to become more active.

-We can provide a pest control service to treat cluster flies at a domestic property at a cost of £30.
-Please complete the online pest treatment form to arrange a treatment or contact our customer service centre on 01395 571517.
+We can provide a pest control service to treat cluster flies at a domestic property.
+For further information please see our pest control service costs.
+To arrange a pest control treatment please complete the online pest treatment form or contact our customer service centre on 01395 571517.

 Why do flies come indoors?